-Redesignation of Cell D is required to accommodate business, commercial, and residential land uses, subdivision, and development.
+Redesignation of Cell D is required to accommodate commercial, and residential landresidential, and open space land uses, subdivision, and development.

-This Appendix (through its conceptual land use plan and attendant policies) supports a redesignation of a portion of Cell D from its current designation of Business, Local Campus (B-LOC) to Commercial, Mixed Urban (C-MIX) and Residential, Mid-Density Urban Use (R-MID).
+This Appendix (through its conceptual land use plan and attendant policies) supports a redesignation of a portion of Cell D from its current designation of Business, Local Campus (B-LOC) to Commercial, Mixed Urban (C-MIX) and Residential, Mid-Density Urban Use (R-MID)Direct Control (DC).